a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 When visiting one of the many temples in Pattaya, you may notice birds in tiny cages for sale.

-Freeing birds is a Buddhist ritual to increase good krama.
+Freeing birds is a Buddhist ritual that increases good krama.
 Unfortunately, some exploit this ritual and have turned it into a scam.

 After purchasing the bird, they let them free, but the birds can’t fly because it’s used to being caged for so long.
 After you leave, the seller recaptures the bird and exploits others for money.